top of page

 Your receptionist will tell you the current call forwarding rule that is active that that time.

-You can make temporary changes to your call forwarding rule simply by calling or texting your receptionist.
+Changing Call forwarding rules - You can make temporary changes to your call forwarding rule simply by calling or texting your receptionist.
 Temporary overrides allow you to make changes for a short time period.
 For example, if you are called into a meeting and do not wish to receive any calls during that time, you can ask your receptionist to not forward any calls for the next hour (or two).
 This gives you the flexibility to make changes to the call forward settings on the go depending on your current situation and not make any permanent changes to the rules.
 Here are some examples of how you can request a temporary override to the call forward settings by calling or texting your receptionist:

 • “Hey there, I am stuck in a client meeting, can you not forward any calls to me for the next 2 hours”.